-Launch cruise / Boat cruise on Kazinga channel
+Launch cruise or Boat cruise on Kazinga channel

-Chimpanzee Tracking in Kyambura Godge is one of the popular Attractions in Queen Elizabeth National Park
+Chimpanzee Tracking in Kyambura Godge is a popular Attractions in Queen Elizabeth National Park

-Kyambura Gorge is a home to a number of habituated Chimpanzees, Baboons and Monkeys.
-The scenery within this gorge is very spectacular and there are several other mammals
+Kyambura Gorge is a home to a number of habituated Chimpanzees, Baboons and Monkeys so the scenery within this gorge is very spectacular because there several other mammals

-This is a fascinating activity and you will see other wildlife, birds along the hike as you venture along Kazinga Channel on the Mweya Peninsula.
+This is a fascinating activity where to see other wildlife, birds along the hike as you venture along Kazinga Channel on the Mweya Peninsula.

 Bird Watching – Activities in Queen Elizabeth National Park

-Queen Elizabeth National park has over 550 species of birds that have actually made it a charming destination for guests that love watching birds.
+The park has over 550 species of birds that have made it a charming destination for guests that love watching bird or birding.

-During a Launch cruise along Kazinga Channel, one of the most exciting Activities in Queen Elizabeth National Park, expect to see aquatic birds such as the White-faced Whistling, Spur-winged Plovers, Squacco Heron, Fish Eagle, Pink and white backed Pelicans.
+On Kazinga Channel launch cruise, you will see aquatic birds such as the White-faced Whistling, Spur-winged Plovers, Squacco Heron, Fish Eagle, Pink and white backed Pelicans.

-Long tailed Cormorants, African Jacana, Yellow backed Weavers, open-billed Stork, Water-Thick knee, Pied kingfishers, Wattled Plovers, the Black Crake and the Knob-billed Ducks.
+Long tailed Cormorants, African Jacana, Yellow backed Weavers, open-billed Stork, Water-Thick knee, Pied kingfishers, Wattled Plovers, Black Crake and Knob-billed Ducks.

 Lake Katwe Salt

 Lake Katwe is famous for its salt and it’s acknowledged to be Uganda’s ancient industry.
-Salt is got from the lake by use of desertion beds and the process is still carried on up to date by the locals.
+Salt is got from the lake by use of desertion beds and the locals process salt daily.

 Lion Research Tracking